OpenStackOnRaPi/ostackinstall/README.md

 $ sudo nano /etc/sysctl.conf

 # uncomment the line: net.ipv4.ip_forward=1
-# save the file, quit and check the setting:
+# save the file, quit and check forwarding has been activated:

 $ sudo sysctl -p
 ```